cleanlab/cleanlab/cleanlab/experimental/README.md

 * fasttext.py - a FastText classifier for text data
 	- fasttext
 * mnist_pytorch.py - training a simplified AlexNet on MNIST using PyTorch
-	- pytorch
+	- torch
 	- torchvision
 * cifar_cnn.py - training on CIFAR using PyTorch via CoTeaching method
-	- pytorch
+	- torch
 	- torchvision
-* coteaching - an algorithm to train neural networks with noisy labels
+* coteaching.py - an algorithm to train neural networks with noisy labels
+	- torch
+* keras.py - a wrapper to make any Keras model compatible with cleanlab and sklearn
+    - tensorflow
+* huggingface_keras_classifier.py - a scikeras classifier for fine-tuning HuggingFace Transformer models
+    - tensorflow
-	- pytorch
+    - scikeras